 Many merchants consider a 1% chargeback rate the acceptable threshold, but that is no longer the case.
 At the time of publication, the chargeback rate threshold for Visa is 0.9% of transactions.
 Mastercard requires that the chargeback rate remains below 1.5% of transactions.

 Major credit card processing networks like Visa, Mastercard, Discover, and American Express have different chargeback rate thresholds.
 Many factors go into calculating the acceptable chargeback rate, and each credit card processor calculates the rate differently.
-All of these credit card processing networks impose fees and penalties for high chargeback rates.
+These credit card processing networks impose fees and penalties for high chargeback rates.

-Visa’s early alert system is a helpful tool, but it won’t help you reduce your chargeback rate or prevent chargeback fraud.
+Visa’s early alert system is helpful, but it won’t help you reduce your chargeback rate or prevent chargeback fraud.

 Steps You Can Take to Reduce Chargebacks

 There are several things you can do to help reduce the number of chargebacks, whether they stem from chargeback fraud or friendly fraud:

 Fraudsters tend to find their way around rules-based systems, which means more chargebacks for the business.
 Real-time fraud decisioning stops bad actors before they go through payment authorization, preventing chargebacks.
 And if the decisioning engine has access to a global merchant network, it can assess the identity behind each transaction, accurately predicting when transactions could lead to chargeback or friendly fraud.

 Many fraudsters use phishing scams and dark web marketplaces to obtain credit card information.
 However, they don’t always have the security code on the back of the card.
 So, you should always require the CVV code when customers use a credit card to pay for orders through your website.
 Implementing two-factor authentication (2FA) can help prevent fraudsters from taking over customer accounts and placing unauthorized online orders.
 Many businesses use 3DS technology to enable 2FA on their e-commerce sites.